St Benedict’s Church, 104 Broadway, Chippendale.

 Smart Loving Online Course

-Rehearsals are held on the Wednesday prior to your wedding, at 7pm.
+Rehearsals are generally held on the Thursday prior to your wedding, at 6pm.
 This will be arranged when your booking is confirmed.

 The church is opened 1 hour prior to your ceremony and is kept open for half an hour after the ceremony.